Graphic Design Contest

 Many designers had difficulty getting the message of the suit icons across.
 Others had trouble with the face cards.
 Eventually I concluded that the number one goal of this design competition was to get high quality face-card artwork.

 So I farmed the lists of designers on 99designs, skimming over two-hundred portfolios.
-Any artist who could artistically portray humanoids I invited to my contest.
+Any artist who could effectively portray humanoids I invited to my contest.
 I contacted about seventy-five designers this way.

 Then ArmorNavy burst forth like a chorus of angels, banishing the methane clouds that had risen from so many unwanted feces-stones.
 The Jack of Rock was her first submission.